 In this section, we will show how to obtain an accountable ring signature scheme from our openable sigma protocol.
 The construction can be decomposed into two parts.
-We first apply a parallel repetition to the sigma protocol for soundness amplification, then we apply the standard Fiat-Shamir transformation on the parallelized protocol to obtain the full construction.
+We first take multiple parallel repetitions to the protocol for soundness amplification; then, we apply the Fiat-Shamir transformation on the parallelized protocol to obtain the full construction.
 One subtle issue is that since every sigma protocol in the parallel repetition is generated independently, each parallel session of the transcript may open to a different party.
-Hence, we need an opening function for the parallelized protocol which returns the majority output over the opening results of the parallel sessions.
+Hence, we need an opening function for the parallelized protocol, which returns the majority output over the opening results of the parallel sessions.